varennes/varennes.github.io/_posts/2015-3-4-codenotes.md

 \begin{align*}
 \lambda &\equiv \text{compression coefficient} \\
 V_j &\equiv \text{volume off cell j} \\ V_0 &\equiv \text{relaxed cell volume} \\
-f &\equiv \text{force cell exerts} \\ \Delta x &\equiv \text{distance cell moves}
+f &\equiv \text{force cell exerts} \\ \Delta x &\equiv \text{cell displacement}
 \end{align*}
 $$

-The direction of the force is chosen randomly at the begin of each calculation.
+The sign of $\Delta x$ depends on whether the cell's center of mass moves to the left(-) or to the right(+).
+The direction of the force is chosen randomly at the beginning of each calculation.
 This will bias the principal cell's movement either to the left or right.

 $$ f = \pm \vert\vec{f}\vert$$